AITX's Subsidiary Robotic Assi - GuruFocus.com

-Detroit, Michigan, July 28, 2022 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (OTCPK:AITX), today announced that its wholly owned subsidiary Robotic Assistance Devices, Inc. (RAD) has received an order for 8 ROSA security robots from one of its dealer channel partners.
+Detroit, Michigan, July 29, 2022 (GLOBE NEWSWIRE) -- Artificial Intelligence Technology Solutions, Inc., (OTCPK:AITX), along with its wholly owned subsidiary Robotic Assistance Devices, Inc. (RAD) today announced the selection of the initial 5 recipients of its school firearm detection campaign.
+The program, Bailey’s Gift, is named in memory of Bailey Holt, who was shot and killed by a gunman during the January 23, 2018, Marshall County High School shooting in rural Kentucky.

-The 8 ROSAs will be deployed at a new end-user, a gated community in California.
-RAD’s ROSA has been well received by for its autonomous ability to detect and deter instances of trespassing and other property intrusions without the need for manned guarding assistance.
+The campaign was initially designed to provide 10 ROSA security robots with firearm detection capabilities to underfunded or vulnerable K-12 schools in the US.
+On July 26th, the Company announced that it was expanding the number of donated units to as many as 45, by directing net proceeds from its continuing ROSA NFT sales to support the ‘Bailey’s Gift’ campaign.

-“This dealer has provided RAD nothing but multiple-unit orders,” said Mark Folmer, President of RAD.
-“This order is the size we’ve come to expect when ROSA is to be deployed securing a large community or property.
-We see opportunities like this throughout our sales pipeline.
-At this pace, RAD is on track for logging its best sales intake quarter in history.”
+“We’re pleased to have selected the first group of amazing schools that are eager to embrace solutions that will change and save lives,” said Steve Reinharz, CEO of AITX and RAD.
+“Two of the schools selected are here in Detroit and in great need of enhanced security.
+Applications keep coming in, and we will soon announce the next group of selected and deserving schools, spanning the entire country.”

 RAD’s parent company AITX has filed for uplisting to the OTCQB.
 Future announcements will be made regarding the status of the OTCQB application.